Bolton, in FNC interview, calls Trump’s coronavirus response ‘incoherent’

 BOLTON, IN BOOK, ACCUSES TRUMP OF 'OBSTRUCTION OF JUSTICE AS A WAY OF LIFE,' ASKING CHINA'S XI FOR HELP

-In the book, Bolton reveals sensitive details of his time in the Trump administration and levels damning accusations against the president including that he allegedly asked China to help him get reelected and wanted to intervene in an investigation of a Turkish-owned bank.
+In the book, Bolton reveals sensitive details of his time in the Trump administration and levels damning accusations against the president, including that he allegedly asked China to help him get reelected and wanted to intervene in an investigation of a Turkish-owned bank.

 Despite those allegations, however, Bolton said he does not regret his time in the White House.

-"I did the best I could, and given the opportunity, I would do it again," he said.
+"I did the best I could and, given the opportunity, I would do it again," he said.
 "I'm sure I made a lot of mistakes, I have no doubt of that.
 I wish I could correct them in retrospect.
 But I think the kind of security for America that I advocate, it's the mainstream of the Republican Party, and my disappointment is that Trump is so far outside."

 CLICK HERE FOR THE FOX NEWS APP